soaErikNord/soadocs/SimpleDev/SimpleDev.md

     "classes" : "soa-ui-cm-example soa-ui-cm-example2"
 })%>
 ```
-soa.cm.newsInfo
+soa.cm.newsInfo<br/>
-•   `newsInfo` is a box that appears in the content area of the screen to inform the user of any important information
+* `newsInfo` is a box that appears in the content area of the screen to inform the user of any important information
-•   Implementation
+* Implementation
 ```javascript
 <%== soa.cm.newsInfo({
 "text": "Hello world",